justinlee0777/popularthoughts/src/data/articles/kanyes-awkward-sandwich-2010-2016.md

 slug: "/kanyes-awkward-albums-2010-to-2016"
 createdAt: "2021-06-08T03:23:59+0000"
 seoTitle: "Kanye's awkward sandwitch (2010 - 2016)"
-seoDescription: "Weebforce contemplates on Kanye's awkward sandwich - My Beautiful Dark Twisted Fantasy, Yeezus, and The Life of Pablo."
+seoDescription: "We discuss Kanye's awkward sandwich - My Beautiful Dark Twisted Fantasy, Yeezus, and The Life of Pablo."
 tags: ["music"]
 ---
 Before I begin this discussion ("discussion" in several quotes), let's get this out of the way: Kanye West is a great musician, and who cares what he has said in public.
 The latter literally has no impact on the strength of his work.